 Master Definition Supplement

+[Note: every App A definition that references Appendix Y will be revised to state Appendix Y and or Appendix Z], such as:

 Queue Cluster

-A set of Interconnection Requests processed pursuant to Appendix Y other than pursuant to the Fast Track Process or the Independent Study Process set forth in Appendix Y.
+A set of Interconnection Requests processed pursuant to Appendix Y or Appendix Z other than pursuant to the Fast Track Process or the Independent Study Process set forth in Appendix Y.

+[Note: Current tariff references to Appendix Z will be changed to reference Appendix CC]

--Reliability Network Upgrades
+Reliability Network Upgrades

-The transmission facilities at or beyond the Point of Interconnection identified in the Interconnection Studies as necessary to interconnect one or more Large Generating Facility(ies) safely and reliably to the CAISO Controlled Grid, which would not have been necessary but for the interconnection of one or more Large Generating Facility(ies), including Network Upgrades necessary to remedy short circuit or stability problems, or thermal overloads.
-Reliability Network Upgrades shall only be deemed necessary for thermal overloads, occurring under any system condition, which such thermal overloads cannot be adequately mitigated through Congestion Management, Operating Procedures, or Special Protection Systems based on the characteristics of the Large Generating Facilities included in the Interconnection Studies, limitations on market models, systems, or information, or other factors specifically identified in the Interconnection Studies.
-Reliability Network Upgrades also include, consistent with WECC practice, the facilities necessary to mitigate any adverse impact the Large Generating Facility’s interconnection may have on a path’s WECC rating.
+The transmission facilities at or beyond the Point of Interconnection identified in the Interconnection Studies as necessary to interconnect one or more Generating Facility(ies) safely and reliably to the CAISO Controlled Grid, which would not have been necessary but for the interconnection of one or more Generating Facility(ies), including Network Upgrades necessary to remedy short circuit or stability problems, or thermal overloads.
+Reliability Network Upgrades shall only be deemed necessary for thermal overloads, occurring under any system condition, which such thermal overloads cannot be adequately mitigated through Congestion Management, Operating Procedures, or Special Protection Systems based on the characteristics of the Generating Facilities included in the Interconnection Studies, limitations on market models, systems, or information, or other factors specifically identified in the Interconnection Studies.
+Reliability Network Upgrades also include, consistent with WECC practice, the facilities necessary to mitigate any adverse impact the Generating Facility’s interconnection may have on a path’s WECC rating.

 * * *

-Appendix Y GIP
+(New) Appendix Z

-For Interconnection Requests

-Generator Interconnection Procedures (GIP)
+Generator Interconnection and Transmission Allocation Procedures (GITAP)

 Generator

-Interconnection Procedures(GIP)
+Interconnection and Transmission Allocation Procedures(GITAP)

-Table of Contents
+Table of Contents (not conformed for new sections and numbering)

 1 OBJECTIVES AND DEFINITIONS